 TESSA’s formula for your success involves adding deep experience with complex challenges to unparalleled persistence.
 It’s the intersection of smart marketing + high technology.
 The result?
 You meet or exceed your goals, and have the numbers to prove it.

-SEO for Google Glass – Search Engine Optimization After Google Gets In Your Eye
+SEO for Google Glass – SEO After Google Gets In Your Eye

 May 1st, 2013